bombasticSlacks/Aspirant/Game/Marksman.md

 As an [evening activities](Activities#Evening%20Activity), you can scavenge 1d6 ammunition for a ranged weapon.
 This ammo makes the weapon deal 2 less damage, and may potentially remove traits, though that is at the discretion of the GM.

 #### Olympian
-You can throw an item at the end of a charge, receiving the bonuses.
+You can throw an item at the end of [Charging](Combat#Charging), receiving the bonuses.

 #### Pin Down
 After performing a ranged attack or manoeuvre targeting an enemy, they need to make a resolve test to move until your next action.

 #### Quarterback
 You can throw weapons and objects designed to be thrown twice the normal range.
-You can throw any object not designed to be thrown your normal thrown range.
+You can throw any object not designed to be thrown your normal thrown range with no penalty.

 #### Armed To The Teeth
 You can carry twice the consumables or ammo in the same amount of size on your belt.
 So, as an example, if 10 arrows are 2 size, you may carry 20 arrows as 2 size.